Students with Children

 For students that are parents, a great concern may be how to care for your child(ren) while abroad.
 International study is possible with a family and can be just as rewarding, but there are considerations that you should keep in mind.
 Careful planning can create an experience abroad that will benefit you and your family.

 Spending a semester abroad with your children or family members can be rewarding for everyone.
 You will be able to experience a new culture, explore new places, try new foods, and build memories you can share in the future.
 However, it will take careful planning to make this a possibility.
 Consider child-care, schooling options, housing, language barriers, and finances.
-Start planning early, and work with your program coordinator in the Office of Study Abroad to determine feasibility.
+Start planning early, and work with your program coordinator in Study Abroad & Global Engagement to determine feasibility.
 We are happy to support you as best as we can.

 Shorter programs, over winter break, spring break, and the summer, may be more feasible for students with families.
 The shorter length of time makes it easier to secure care for your loved ones locally while you are abroad, and may make it easier if you have family members in school, with health issues, or other commitments that may complicate a full semester abroad.
 Of course, you will be more limited in the coursework available to you abroad, and you will not be able to spend as much time abroad, but it may be more feasible and achievable to study abroad for a shorter amount of time.